-This Excel template can help you track your monthly budget by income and expenses, including housing, loans, and more.
+Prefer to do things yourself?
+This Excel template can help you track your monthly budget by income and expenses.
 Input your costs and income, and any difference is calculated automatically so you can avoid shortfalls or make plans for any projected surpluses.
 Compare projected costs with actual costs to hone your budgeting skills over time.

 Utilities, credit cards, and insurance are billed monthly, so the easiest way to keep an eye on expenses is to determine how much you spend on a monthly basis.

 Beyond your electric bill, do you have a movie or game subscription?
 What about a gym membership?
 Be sure to keep track of those, too.

 While gas and phone bills generally don't vary in amount month over month, other expenses, such as dining out or clothes shopping, can vary wildly.

 Now that you have an overall idea of monthly expenses, it's time to categorize them so you can review your fixed, variable, and discretionary expenses.